 Another biomarker for the detection of MI includes CK-MB for use in patients with chest pain; Creatine Kinase is an enzyme produced in many different types of cells, of which high levels indicate muscle trauma or damage.
 CK-MB levels indicate damage which is heart specific.
 In addition Myoglobin, a small protein which leaks out of muscle cells after injury, is also considered a biomarker for the detection of MI.

-Benefits of Randox cardiology assays include:
+Key Benefits of Randox cardiology reagents include:

 - Liquid ready-to-use reagents for convenience; we also offer lyophilised reagents for CK-MB, HDL Cholesterol and Triglycerides